wp-plugins/htaccess-secure-files/readme.txt

 4. To secure individual files edit the file on the 'Media' admin screen and change the 'Secured File' setting to 'Yes'.

 == Changelog ==

+= 0.4 =
+* MIME/Content-type detection routine expanded (in order of priority): 1) Use WordPress's built-in (or plugin modified) MIME types.
+2) Use Fileinfo PECL extension if installed.
+3) Check with mime_content_type (deprecated).
+4) Fallback to 'application/octet-stream'.

 = 0.3 =
 * "Denied access response" is now customizable: WordPress login, 403 Forbidden, 404 Not Found, or custom redirect.